ruuddrummen/react-signal-forms/README.md

 # React Signal Forms

+> **Note.** This library is brand new and under heavy development.
+We're only just getting started.

 A forms library which aims to provide a high performance modular forms experience by leveraging the power of signals with [@preact/signals-react](https://github.com/preactjs/signals).

-- Easy and lightweight to develop both simple and large complex forms.
+- Lightweight to develop both simple and large complex forms.
 - Only calculates and renders what is necessary by leveraging signals.
 - Strongly typed with typescript.
-- Built from the ground with an extension model.
+- Easy to use, easy to extend.
+Built from the ground with an extension model.
   - Pick and choose what you need.
-  - Easy to plugin your own.
+  - Plug in your own.
-  - Transparent user experience.
 - And many more smart and useful quotes.

 ## Getting started (soon)